mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 >
 > (From *Zen Master Dogen: An Introduction with Selected Writings*, translated by Yuho Yokoi with Daizen Victoria.)

 This is cutting off the root of discriminating mind, so-called reflection.
-Learn the backward step, and turn your light inwardly to illuminate yourself.
+“Learn the backward step, and turn your light inwardly to illuminate yourself.”
 How do you do this?
 This is “Avalokiteshvara turns the sound-perceiving.”

-Avalokiteshvara is [...] a Bodhisattva who listens to the sound of perfect observation closely the world, observation of the world.
-By means of observing very closely what the human world, what human beings are, then he can listen to the kind of sound, very deep sound.
-In other words, very minute vibration of the world and of the human beings.
+Avalokiteshvara is a Bodhisattva who listens to the sound of perfect observation of the world.
+By means of observing very closely what the human world is, what human beings are, then he can listen to the kind of sound, very deep sound – in other words, very minute vibration of the world and of the human beings.
 Very deep.
 That is called *suffering*.

 Suffering is completely beyond your consciousness.
 It’s there.
-Because constantly we are returned to the source, returned to the source.
-Even though you don’t know.
+Because constantly we are return to the source, return to the source, even though you don’t know.
 So very naturally people are struggling for their life.
 Why do they struggle for their life?
-Because they want to get the something very deep beyond consciousness or unconsciousness.
-That is they try to get that first moment of being present right now, right here.
-Where two worlds make one.
-Intellect, spiritual world.
+Because they want to get the something very deep, beyond consciousness or unconsciousness.
+That is they try to get that first moment of being present *right now, right here*.
+Where two worlds make one: intellect, spiritual world.
 This is this partition.
 Okay?

 So constantly there.
-Constantly we want to get it.
+Constantly we want to get it!
 But this is so-called reflection.
 Whatever we do, always we reflect upon ourselves.
 “Are you sure?
 Are you sure?
-Are you are happy?”
+Are you are happy?
 Yes, you are happy.
-But are you sure?
-Constantly you ask yourself, and then try to get something which makes it possible for your happiness to be.
+But are you sure?”
+Constantly you ask yourself, and then try to get something which makes it possible for your happiness to *be*.
 Still you want.
 Because this is to try to come back to the source, naturally.
-This is suffering, so-called.
+This is *suffering*, so-called.

 So does suffering come from your intellect or your six senses?
 No. Completely beyond.
 That’s why [it’s a] “noble truth” – suffering is noble truth.
 So suffering is pretty deep.

 So Avalokiteshvara listens to that sound.
-If you listen to the sound, immediately you are caught by the sound which you can hear, and also the sound known by human beings, Avalokiteshvaras.
-So already subject or object.
-So we are already washed away by the stream, by the sound-perceiving stream of mind – that means six senses world, created by the six sense organs.
+If you listen to the sound, immediately you are caught by the sound which you can hear, and also the sound known by human beings, [or] Avalokiteshvara.
+It’s already subject and object.
+So we are already washed away by the sound-perceiving stream of mind – that means the six senses world, created by the six sense organs.
 We can hear, immediately we create six senses world.
 That is *samsara*.
 Then, naturally, most of us are completely washed away by this six senses world.
 Whatever you listen to or whatever you know – good or bad, wholesome, unwholesome, whatever – we always [are] carried away.
 We always are discriminating.

-So very naturally Avalokiteshvara listens, but simultaneously Avalokiteshvara is free from knowing and that is known.
+So very naturally Avalokiteshvara listens, but simultaneously Avalokiteshvara is free from knowing and [what] is known.
 Free from subject, object.
-It means Avalokiteshvara constantly stands up in the source, of first source, very basis of the being, which is silent and stable, from where the life of all sentient beings blooms.
+It means Avalokiteshvara constantly stands up in the *source*, [the] first source, the very basis of the being, which is silent and stable, from where the life of all sentient beings blooms.
 So Avalokiteshvara constantly goes back to that space, that world, that point.
 And then, he or she can help.
 He or she can help all sentient beings.

-So that is called “Avalokiteshvara turns the sound-perceiving stream of the mind, forsake knowing and being known.”
+So that is called “Avalokiteshvara turns the sound-perceiving stream of the mind, forsakes knowing and being known.”
 According to Dogen’s message, I think you have to cut off the root of discriminating mind.

-Shall I do zazen forever, in order to deepen your life, in order to make your life happy?
+[You may ask,] “Shall I do zazen forever, in order to deepen my life, in order to make my life happy?”
 Yes, you should do it.

-But you don’t want to – the physical pain, and you don’t want to get up early in the morning, et cetera.
-So, well, if you don’t want, please don’t do zazen.
+But you don’t want to [have] the physical pain, and you don’t want to get up early in the morning, et cetera.
+So, well... if you don’t want, please, don’t do zazen.
 But still you want.
 If you want, please come.
 But you don’t want.
 So always back and forth, back and forth.
 How can I help?

-So all you have to do is,you have to forsake knowing and being known, shall I or shall I not?
+So all you have to do is, you have to forsake knowing and being known, “shall I” or “shall I not.”
 You just be.
-At that time, you are a really great person, so-called Avalokiteshvara Bodhisattva, who can have really a willing ear to listen to the sound of the world, the sound of you.
+At that time, you are a really great person, so-called Avalokiteshvara Bodhisattva, who can have a really willing ear to listen to the sound of the world, the sound of you.
 And then, you can help.
-This is a compassion.
+This is *compassion*.

-So, this is Buddhist faith.
-This is the point of the practice in terms of Buddhist faith.
+So, this is the point of the practice in terms of Buddhist faith.

-So, constantly, first of all, you are a great container.
-Anyway, trust in this: you are a great container, beyond good or bad, right or wrong.
+Constantly, first of all, you are a great container.
+Trust in this: you are a great container, beyond good or bad, right or wrong.
 Don’t put yourself down, don’t despise yourself.
 Anyway, encourage yourself constantly, and do it.

-That’s why Dogen Zen says practice is just like walking in the mist.
-It’s a really good example: walking in the mist constantly, and then, before you conscious of it, your dress gets wet.
+That’s why Dogen Zenji says practice is just like walking in the mist.
+It’s a really good example: walking in the mist, constantly, and then, before you are conscious of it, your dress gets wet.
 This is our practice.
-Otherwise, you cannot continue to practice, no; it’s very difficult to build up peaceful world.
+Otherwise, you cannot continue to practice, no. It’s very difficult to build up peaceful world.
 But if your practice is exactly just like walking in the mist, before you are conscious of it, your dress gets wet.
 If you practice like this, you really create peaceful life.
 And you can help all sentient beings.

 Okay.
 Do you have a question?